top of page

 Child brushing teeth at colorful bathroom sink showing importance of proper brushing habits to prevent cavities in kidsIntroduction

 Why kids get cavities even if they brush their teeth is one of the most common concerns parents have.
-Even with daily brushing, children can still develop cavities due to factors like diet, technique, and oral hygiene habits.
+Even with daily brushing and good intentions, cavities in children can still happen due to factors like diet, brushing technique, oral habits, and even genetics.

 So when the dentist says, “They have a cavity,” your first thought is: